“I searched the internet for a good British school for my daughter. That is how I found King’s Interhigh.

 For some children, being lost in the crowd of a bricks and mortar school provides the rationale for choosing King’s InterHigh, for others escaping peer pressure, or bullying.
 Many athletes or talented children in the Performing Arts choose King’s InterHigh because the curriculum can be adjusted around extra-curricular activities very simply – and in ways impossible in bricks and mortar schools.
 Some parents, equally, may choose the school because of the ROI – fees undercut the premium Tier 1s very significantly.
 At a time of growing inflation and the ongoing impacts/financial fall-out from Covid-19, King’s InterHigh offers a lifeline.
 Equally, many parents take the view that King’s InterHigh takes care of the Tier 1 education – with the results to prove its efficacy, and income can then be better invested in a whole child education and experiences outside school.

-Could there be improvements?
-Yes.
 We would like to see technical streams in BTEC qualifications – not all require Labs and practical work.
 However, that would also require significant investment in industry partnerships – perhaps too tall an ask from an on-line school.
 We would also like to see the IB’s Career-related Programme being offered – but, again, technical stream education provides challenges for online education providers – however good they are.
-For technical stream students, bricks and mortar schools are impossible to match.
+For technical stream students, bricks and mortar schools are, at least currently, impossible to match.

 An on-line education will never be perfect for all children.
 But nor will all bricks and mortar schools.
+Both options have their clear, and unique, strengths.
 The best school for any child will always be individual.
-For the right child, a King’s InterHigh education is arguably today the best you can secure online for the British curriculum.
-The school is established and proven, backed by Inspired’s own bricks and mortar schools and teachers – and the subject breadth on offer equals or betters that available in any other UAE school for academic subjects and the Social Sciences.
+For the right child, a King’s InterHigh education is arguably today the best you can secure online for both the British and British/IB partnered curricular.
+The school is established and proven, backed by Inspired’s own bricks and mortar schools and teachers – and the subject breadth on offer at least matches that of many of the better known UAE school for academic subjects and the Social Sciences.
 Perceived trade-offs in Sport and the Performing Arts can be very simply resolved – Dubai and the broader UAE is teeming with opportunities in both areas.
+As above, the freedom to pursue each child’s gifts in ways that brocks and mortar schools simply cannot, is precisely why many accomplished students in the Creative Arts and Sport choose King’s Interhigh.

 King’s InterHigh is playing an instrumental, pioneering role in bringing a serious, highly effective Tier 1 premium online education right through to British A Level and the IB Diploma to the UAE for the first time.
-It is credible, proven, offers very strong ROI, is adjusted for GST and its investment in subject opportunities for children takes the breath away.
+It is credible, proven, offers very strong ROI, is adjusted for GST and its opening up of subject and whole child opportunities for children, inside and outside school, takes the breath away.

 Highly recommended.